Energy-saving tips for your home

 - Set the thermostat to 68°F or lower when you're at home and awake, and lower 7°F to 10°F when you're asleep or away.
-Install and properly set a programmable thermostat to make this happen automatically.
+Install and properly set a smart thermostat to automate temperature changes.

 - If you have baseboard heaters, turn the thermostat down or off in unoccupied rooms and close the door.
 Do not do this if you have a furnace or heat pump.

 - Change the filters in your heating equipment regularly (about every 90 days) during the heating season.

 - Keep areas in front of baseboard and wall heaters, room registers and return air grills clean and clear of furnishings, curtains or other objects that block airflow.

 - Have your heating system inspected regularly by a professional to ensure its operating efficiently and safely.

 - Set the water heater thermostat to 120°F or the "low" setting.